Philip Hefner: Selected works

-He translated and edited a volume of Ritschl's shorter writings, Three Essays by Albrecht Ritschl – Fortress Press, 1972.
+Hefner translated and edited a volume of German theologian Albrecht Ritschl's shorter writings, Three Essays by Albrecht Ritschl – Fortress Press, 1972.
 He contributed two essays Creation and Church to the two-volume work, Christian Dogmatics – eds., Carl Braaten and Robert Jenson – Fortress Press, 1984.
 His 2002 Rockwell lectures, delivered at Rice University, on the theme of the Created Co-Creator were to be published by Trinity International Press.